ucb-rit/savio-training-intro-fall-2024/intro.md

 (We do this not to confuse you but to avoid clashes between incompatible software and allow multiple versions of a piece of software to co-exist on the system.)

 ```
-module list  # what's loaded?
+module list  # What's loaded?
-module avail  # what's available
+module avail  # What's available?
 ```

 One thing that tricks people is that some the modules are arranged in a hierarchical (nested) fashion, so you only see some of the modules as being available *after* you load the parent module (e.g., MKL, FFT, and HDF5/NetCDF software are nested within the gcc module).
 Here's how we see and load MPI.

 ```
-module load openmpi  # this fails if gcc not yet loaded
+module load openmpi  # This fails if gcc not yet loaded.
+module spider openmpi
+module spider openmpi/4.1.6
-module load gcc
+module load gcc/13.2.0
 module avail
 module load openmpi
 ```

-Note that a variety of Python packages are available simply by loading the python module.
-For R this is not the case, but you can load the *r-packages* module (as well as the *r-spatial* module for GIS/spatial-related packages).
+# Python and R (changes with Rocky 8)

+Here are some core modules for data analysis and machine learning:

+- `python`: Python 3.11.6 with a some useful Python packages
+- `anaconda3`: Python 3.11.7 with many useful Python packages plus Conda-related tools
+- `ml/pytorch`: Python 3.11.7 with PyTorch
+- `r`: R 4.4.0 with some useful R packages
+- `r-spatial`: GIS/spatial-related R packages

 # Submitting jobs: overview